Using various indicators

 - When moving averages are flatlined, there is no clear trend so you should look for market structure, consolidation or trend reversals.
 Depending on how you want to trade.

 This is not set in stone.
 Most trading strategies use multiple moving averages each with different settings.
 While one strategy might use the EMA20, the other uses the SMA21.
 There can be hundreds of different variations.
 Moving averages can also be used as support and resistance.
 More often than not, prices will bounce on moving averages.
 As you can see in the example above, price tested the EMA200 and bounced back up.

-MACD is a lagging trend indicator using two moving averages of the price.
+MACD is a momentum indicator using two moving averages (trend indicators) of the price.
 The formula is quite simple:

 The result of the above calculation is the MACD line.
 A nine day EMA, also called the signal line, of the MACD is then plotted on the MACD line.
 When the MACD line crosses above the signal line it’s considered a buy signal.
 When it crosses below the signal line it’s considered a sell signal.
 The speed at how fast the crossover happens can also be an indication if the market is overbought or oversold.